-Current market for die casting equipment is good: Industry participants report there is currently a healthy balance of supply and demand of die casting equipment in the secondary marketplace.
+Current market for die casting equipment is stable: Industry participants report that there is currently a healthy balance of supply and demand of die casting equipment in the secondary marketplace.
 Late model machines are selling well, particularly those with shot end and control advancements.
 Certain manufacturers, such as BuhlerPrince, are particularly desirable because used machines are not readily available and new machines are subject to long lead times.
 Older machines and machines in poorer condition are not as marketable.
 The most popular size machines are between 400- and 800-ton capacity.
 Machines with larger than 1,200-ton capacity require a longer market period due to a more limited user base.
-Lenders should discuss appropriate liquidation timeframes with appraisers for these sizes of machines.
+Lenders should discuss appropriate liquidation time frames with appraisers for these sizes of machines.

 In comparison, in-house rebuilds are less valuable due to the inability of a buyer to know the “quality” of the rebuild.
 Control upgrades (such as shot monitoring or machine controls) add value to machines but only a small portion in relation to their costs.
-While the controls do increase the operability of the older die cast machines, they are still older machines as a core and therefore need to have upgraded controls to continue operation at a competitive level.
+While control upgrades do increase the operability of older die cast machines, they are still older machines as a core and therefore need to have upgraded controls to continue operation at a competitive level.
 Appraisers should inquire about these types of improvements to ensure valuations reflect these investments.

 It is important to note that, although rebuilds can add significant value to die cast machines, currently the industry has moved away from performing rebuilds.
 This is partially due to the introduction of Chinese equipment into the marketplace.
 As Chinese equipment gains popularity, users have moved to purchase new Chinese machines versus rebuilding their older equipment.
 In certain instances the cost to rebuild an existing machine would approach the cost of a new Chinese machine.